ElStevenn/Flask_React/README.md

     visualization.

 ## Backend
- - Backend has been created with Flask-API and have all the configuration about manage the databases and several outputs and input
+ - Backend has been created with Flask-API and have all the configuration about manage the databases and all related about modify its data.

 ## Frontend
+ - Frontend is the visual part...